batuhan/VirtualMachineHandler/README.md

 This project is a wrapper around VMWare's GOVC command line tool to easily provision virtual machines & manage them via a simple REST API.
 Uses `cloud-init` to provision the servers.
 You must have templates set up before running VMH.

+Templates that we use can be found under `packer` directory.

 We have a set of Packer-based template generators for various versions of Ubuntu, CentOS & Debian.

 **WORK IN PROGRESS**

+## Features

+* Uses `cloud-init` to provision servers, providing compatibility between different linux distros.
+* Backend agnostic.
+VMH provides its own minimal REST API, so you can attach it to your existing infrastructure easily.
+* Security first.
+VMH generates passwords randomly and requires users to change their password on first login.
+* Manage multiple datacenter configurations with a single deployment and without a database.
+* Default configuration that can be shared between multiple datacenter configurations.
+* Handle machine state via an easy REST API.
+Available actions as on, off, suspend, shutdown and reboot.

 ## Configuration